 The Looftlighter for starters is a heat gun on steroids.
 It has only one option and one button that either turns the device on or off.

 You just need to stick the head of the device onto the charcoal at an angle and press the switch.
-Within 60 seconds the Looftlighter will reach temperatures of up to 1200 degrees F and light a small portion of your charcoal.
+Within 60 seconds the Looftlighter will reach temperatures of up to 1200 degrees F and light your charcoal.

 You then need to move the head away just a couple of inches while pressing the button so that the fire can spread a little bit.